tbanken/wklsr/README.md

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENCE) file for details.
-`wkls` includes, references, and leverages data from the "Divisions" theme of [Overture](https://overturemaps.org), from Overture Maps Foundation:
+`wklsr` includes, references, and leverages data from the "Divisions" theme of [Overture](https://overturemaps.org), from Overture Maps Foundation:

  * © OpenStreetMap contributors.
 Available under the [Open Database License](https://www.openstreetmap.org/copyright).
  * [geoBoundaries](https://www.geoboundaries.org/).
 Available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).